Supporting a More Equitable U.S. Food System

-Against the backdrop of the Covid-19 pandemic, America faces an unprecedented hunger and nutrition crisis.
-In the summer of 2020, 14 million children were missing meals on a regular basis – a statistic that’s three times worse than the Great Recession and five times worse than before the pandemic.
-That is why The Rockefeller Foundation is working to support school meal programs and rapidly expand access to Produce Prescription programs, with a focus on communities of color who have been hit the hardest.
-We’re also putting in motion the systemic shifts necessary to make the food system more equitable, nourishing, and sustainable in the long run.
+More than 40 million Americans are food insecure, including children, families, and veterans.
+The Rockefeller Foundation is working to support school meal programs and rapidly expand access to Produce Prescription programs, with a focus on communities of color that face systemic barriers accessing good foods.
+We’re also putting in motion the shifts necessary to drive positive outcomes for health, climate, and equity in the long run by supporting Good Food policy, programs, and large-scale purchasing.
 Through our work, we are helping deliver nutritious foods to children and their families while advancing policies to transform the U.S. food system and improve health outcomes for everyone.

-Americans – one in three – has obesity, a potent risk for chronic disease
+Americans – more than one in three – has obesity, a potent risk for chronic disease

-Delivering nutritious foods to children and their families while advancing policies to reduce the racial equity gap in nutrition, improve health outcomes and create shared prosperity.
+Delivering Good Food to children and their families while advancing policies to reduce the racial equity gap in nutrition, improve health outcomes and create shared prosperity.

 Power of Procurement